microsoft/mpss/README.md

 X509_NAME_add_entry_by_txt(name, "CN", MBSTRING_ASC, (unsigned char*)"my-server.example.com", -1, -1, 0);
 X509_set_issuer_name(cert, name);  // Same as subject for self-signed

-// Sign the certificate with its own key X509_sign(cert, pkey, EVP_sha256());
+// Sign the certificate with its own key; make sure to use the correct hash
+// function here, corresponding to the MPSS key type.
+X509_sign(cert, pkey, EVP_sha256());

 // Verify the self-signed certificate